mthcht/ThreatHunting-Keywords-yara-rules/README.md

 - `all.yara`:  Contains all the rules
 - `offensive_tools.yara`:  all the offensive tools rules
 - `greyware_tools.yara`:  all the greyware tools (more false positives expected - triage necessary)
+- I also added a folder named `specific` containing manually crafted YARA rules curated for sharing.

 a sperated rule file exist for each tool, organized in alphabetical order to bypass the GitHub limitation of 1000 files per directory.